Parth-RK/Portals2D/docs/portals.md

 - Press **P** a third time to start creating a new portal pair with a different color.
 - Portal colors are automatically assigned in sequence (e.g., Blue, Orange, Green, etc.).

-### 3. **Teleportation**
+### 3. **Teleportation Mechanics**
-- Objects entering a portal gradually appear on the other side as they pass through.
+- **Entry Detection:** When an object collides with a portal's sensor, it is considered to have entered the portal.
-- The object's position and velocity are transformed based on the relative orientation of the portals.
+- **Exit Calculation:** The object's position and velocity are transformed based on the relative orientation and position of the linked portal.
+- **Momentum Conservation:** The object's velocity is adjusted to preserve momentum during teleportation.
+- **Orientation Adjustment:** The object's rotation is recalculated to match the exit portal's orientation.

 ### 4. **Momentum Conservation**
 - Velocity vectors are adjusted to preserve momentum during teleportation.